V-Tech Rampage: Events

+Lambourn stated that although he felt sympathy for the friends and family members of the victims, he also felt sympathy for the perpetrator: "No one listens to you unless you've got something sensational to do.
+And that's why I feel sympathy for Cho Seung-hui.
+He had to go that far."

-In 2013, a "RIAA edition" was created, with the original tracks removed, due to copyright infringement with the RIAA.
-This has replaced the original version on Newgrounds, The original edition was until recently available on Lambourn's site, however it has since been removed due to further threats from the RIAA.
-Now the RIAA edition is the only available one on his site, with the title music "Hey, Hey, Hey, ---- The RIAA" on a looped track.
-However the unedited version can still be found.
+Less than a month after the game's release, a "RIAA edition" was created with the original tracks removed due to copyright infringement with the RIAA.
+This has replaced the original version on Newgrounds, The original edition was available on Lambourn's site, however it was removed in July 2007 due to further threats from the RIAA.
+Now the RIAA edition is the only available one on his site, with the title music "Hey, hey, hey, fuck the RIAA!" on a looped track, but the unedited version with the original music can still be found.
 The MP3 of the music in question can also be acquired.

-Impact
+Reception and impact

 The game was compared to Super Columbine Massacre RPG!, due to the re-creation of a mass murder in which the player controls the killer through a video game.
 Danny Ledonne, creator of Super Columbine Massacre RPG! posted a comment on Lambourn's website:

 Inevitably, comparisons between [Super Columbine Massacre RPG!] and [V-Tech Rampage] are being made right now...
 For myself I wish to point out that [Super Columbine Massacre RPG!] was never a for-profit endeavor and thus I never posted statements like that which is on the [V-Tech Rampage] game's homepage (...)
 I would like to ask bloggers to consider not whether a game about the Virginia Tech shooting SHOULD be made but how we might go about making a game that accomplishes more than [V-Tech Rampage] does with the subject matter.

 New York State Senator Andrew Lanza, chair of the Senate Task Force on Youth Violence and the Entertainment Industry requested that the gaming community boycott the game.
 However, video game publications wrote of concerns about backlashes against video games and wrote that this game was created by an individual, not the gaming industry.

-GamesRadar.com ranked the game as 4th in the Top 7 Most Evil Games.
+GamesRadar+ ranked the game as 4th in the Top 7 Most Evil Games.